bryantrichardson/bryantrichardson/README.md

 I am a recent graduate of UNC Charlotte Professional Studies Cybersecurity Bootcamp.
 I obtained my Security+ certificate from CompTIA in July 2024 as well.
 I am an eager learner trying to gain knowledge in the vast industries of information technology and cybersecurity through personal projects, books, and websites like TryHackMe.

 ## Projects
-<a href="https://github.com/bryantrichardson/ActiveDirectoryProject/blob/main/README.md">Creating Alerts and Dashboards in Splunk using Atomic Red Team</a> <br>
+<a href="https://github.com/bryantrichardson/ActiveDirectoryProject/blob/main/README.md">Analyzing Phising Emails with Sublime Text and Open Source Sites</a> <br>
 <a href="https://github.com/bryantrichardson/HoneypotVM/tree/main">Honeypot VM on Azure with SIEM Analysis using Azure Sentinel Project</a> <br>
 <a href="https://github.com/bryantrichardson/Penetration-Test-Report">Penetration Test Report</a><br>
 <a href="https://github.com/bryantrichardson/SplunkPresentation">Splunk Project/Presentation</a><br>